 Established in 1905, Cap and Gown is one of Stanford’s oldest organizations.
 Cap and Gown aims to serve Stanford by providing experiential training to women to help them grow into leaders and by fostering connections between alumni and students independent of geography.
 The organization also takes part in welcoming women to campus and honoring academic excellence that cannot be measured by GPA.
 Our members and alumni engage in projects of service on campus and in the community in order to maintain and promote the ideals of Stanford University.

 Membership in Stanford Cap and Gown is open to all Stanford students.
-Attendees of fall events will be invited to join as actives.
-As an active member, you are invited to all Cap and Gown events and eligible for the distinguished Cap and Gown Leader Award!
+Attendees of fall events will be invited to join as student members.
+As a student member, you are invited to all Cap and Gown events and eligible for the distinguished Cap and Gown Leader Award!